 Comfort & Coziness

 If you want to be wrapped up in a nest of comfort during cold weather, the Peak to Park will absolutely deliver.
-It features a plethora of comfort features that our tester love in addition to its ultra-lofty insulation.
-Take for example the faux-fur collar that doesn't only offer comfort but a feeling of security as you can nuzzle down when the wind whips your face.
+It features a plethora of comfort features that our tester love, in addition to its ultra-lofty insulation.
+Take, for example, the faux-fur collar that doesn't only offer comfort but a feeling of security as you can nuzzle down when the wind whips your face.

 So what are these comfort and coziness features?
 The hood is probably one of the best features.
 It is large, lofty, and removable.
-The size can accommodate a small helmet and the hood itself is super warm and well insulated.
+The size can accommodate a small helmet, and the hood itself is super warm and well insulated.
 Our only caveat is the adjustment around the hood (to cinch it down) is not very easy to use.
-The pulls are hard to grab and its difficult to release.
+The pulls are hard to grab, and difficult to release.
 Aside from that, we enjoy the hood that adds loads of comfort to the jacket.

 Since the hood is removable, you can choose to wear the coat as a layer that you might wear underneath a more weather-resistant shell.
 This leaves just a high collar that functions well for skiing, hiking, and the like.
 This also adds a bit of breathability.

 Other comfort features include a plethora of pockets and cozy cuffs.
-There are two hand warmer pockets with a fleece-lined interior that are both soft and large enough to easily sit a smartphone or wallet.
+There are two handwarmer pockets with a fleece-lined interior that are both soft and large enough to easily sit a smartphone or wallet.

 The chest pocket on the interior is velcro, where you can easily stow away a small sandwich or snack for later.
 The hem offers pull-cords that can be pulled for added warmth on cold days.
 The comfort cuffs are an additional stretchy nylon material that envelopes the wrist and sits back within the main cuff of the jacket.
 This is a nice addition because it protects your wrists from the wind and provides a more "fitted" feel without being too tight.